Koppelman Family Tree

 d.
 April 13, 1899), was from Bavaria.

-Wilhelm Gleitsmann emigrated from Germany in
+Wilhelm Gleitsmann emigrated from Germany in 1867.
+In Baltimore, he set

-1867.
-In Baltimore, he set up a second-hand furniture business, eventually
+up a second-hand furniture business, eventually building a prosperous retail

-building a prosperous retail furniture concern.
-Hermann Gleitsmann began as
+furniture concern.
+Hermann Gleitsmann began as an upholsterer, then took

-an upholsterer, then took over the family business.
-At least until 1920,
+over the family business.
+At least until 1920, Herman and Margaret lived at

-Herman and Margaret lived at 2306 E. Baltimore Street in Baltimore, then
+2306 E. Baltimore Street in Baltimore, then later on Echodale Avenue.
+They

-later on Echodale Avenue.
-They were members of Christ Lutheran Church.
+were members of Christ Lutheran Church.
+Margaret and Herman

-a.
-Anna Elsie Gleitsmann (b.
-1893, Baltimore, MD; d. ?) m.
-George Hulbert Sack (b.
-December 24, 1908, Baltimore, MD; d.
-May 3, 1998, Baltimore, MD).
-Hulbert belonged to a the family of Sacks who owned a successful lumberyard in the area.
+Hulbert belonged to the family of Sacks who owned a successful lumberyard in the area.
 They had three daughters:

 1. Margaret Sack m.
 Nick Gordon